 17. Mix everything well and saute for another 3 to 4 minutes.
 Make sure the raw smell of the onion & tomatoes has gone by now.
 By then the masala begins to leave the sides of the pan.

-18. Add cooked chickpeas, water as needed.
-I added 1 cup water.
-You can also use 2 tbsps of the stock if you like the dark color or use fresh water.
-Note that using the entire tea may vary the taste.
+18. Add cooked chickpeas, fresh water as needed.
+I added 1 cup fresh water plus more.
+Note that If you have used tea to soak & as well to pressure cook then using the entire tea decoction for the gravy may vary the taste.
+You can use 2 tbsps of the chole cooked stock if you like the dark color & then use fresh water.

-So I suggest not to use more than 2 tbsp of the stock.
-You will need to adjust the quantity of water as desired.
+You will need to adjust the quantity of water as desired to make the gravy.

 17. Once it comes to a boil, cover and simmer on a low flame for 18 to 20 minutes or until the gravy thickens & reaches a desired consistency.
 Add kasuri methi and amchur powder.